ferllop/narciso/README.md

   ]
 }
 ```

 As you can see it is divided in two main parts.

+### Puppeteer section
-One to configure the puppeteer process and the other to configure from which webs you want to get the reviews.
+Its purpose is to configure the puppeteer process and the other to configure from which webs you want to get the reviews.
-In the puppeteer section:
 - browserLanguage: the language of the browser.
 The webs will get this language as the main one.
 String.
 Optional. 'en-US' if not provided.
 - sandboxBrowser: open the browser in a sandboxed environment.
 Boolean.
 Optional.
 True if not provided.
 - disableSetuidSandbox: disables the setuid sandbox of the browser.
 Boolean.
 Optional.
 True if not provided.
 - headless: run browser without showing any kind of graphical window.
 Boolean.
 Optional.
 True if not provided.
 - dumpio: show browser logs into console.Boolean.
 Optional.
 True if not provided.

-The webs section is an array of web configurations.
-Each web configuration have some fields that are common for all the web configurations and then
-another fields that are specific for each provider.
-That provider specific configuration should be documented inside docs/providers.
+### Webs section

+Its purpose is to configure from which webs you want to get the reviews.
+Is an array of web configurations and on the root of each web configuration object are the fields that are common for all the providers type and inside the `specific` field you can put the configurations which are specific for the provider.
+Those provider specific configurations should be documented inside `./docs/providers/`.

 The common fields are:
 - provider: Tells the scraper how to scrape the web.
 Each provider must provide (pun intended :D) its own code to scrape its kind of web.
 String.
 Mandatory
 - activate: To activate the scraping on this web or not.
 Mandatory.
 Boolean,